ssmlee04/blog/_posts/2015-07-06-some-useful-git-commands-and-configurations.md

 $ git branch
 ```

 list the branches that exists in the local repo.
 This list might not be in sync with your remote repo and if you want to list the remote branches you might want to do one of the following:

 ```bash
 $ git ls-remote --heads
 $ git remote show origin
 ```

-### <font color='red'>Some extremely stupid things you might want to avoid</font>
+### <red>Some extremely stupid things you might want to avoid</red>

 * Get rid of all the credentials in your code before pushing your code to the remote, especially if you're pushing to a public repo (been there done that..)
 * If you have to push config file to the repo for the first time.
 You can tell git to stop tracking this file by doing `git update-index --assume-unchanged <file>` and specify the files in `.gitignore` so later when you enter the credentials you don't need to worry about credentials leaked.